Manuel Margot Player Props: Rays vs. Nationals

 - Margot hit .274 with 18 doubles, two triples, four home runs and 25 walks.

-- Margot drove in a run in 34 of 91 games last year, with multiple RBIs in nine of them.
-He drove in three or more runs in three games.
+- In 34 of 91 games last season (37.4%), Margot drove in a run, and nine of those games (9.9%) included more than one RBI.
+He had three or more RBIs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.